 - Intelligent call routing: Automatically routes calls to the correct sales department

-- Insights and analytics: Is of great help to the account manager as it helps him or her monitor operations by identifying trends, common pain points and areas for improvement.
+- Insights and analytics: This is of great help to the account manager as it helps him or her monitor operations by identifying trends, common pain points, and areas for improvement.
 Go for the dashboard type with a variety of metrics and KPIs for tracking.

 What to look for when you rate one software over the other